probot/probot/docs/deployment.md

 Probot logs messages using [pino](https://getpino.io/).
 There is a growing number of tools that consume these logs and send them to error tracking services: https://getpino.io/#/docs/transports.

 By default, Probot can send errors to [Sentry](https://sentry.io/) using its own transport [`@probot/pino`](https://github.com/probot/pino/#readme).
 Set the `SENTRY_DSN` environment variable to enable it.

-## Serverless

-Serverless abstracts away the most menial parts of building an application, leaving developers to write code and not actively manage scaling for their applications.
-The [Serverless Deployment](./serverless-deployment.md) section will show you how to deploy you application using functions instead of servers.